DigitalPiranesi/Documentation/documentation/system_components.md

 [Scalar](https://scalar.me/anvc/scalar/) is an open-source project that allows for the authoring and publishing of digital scholarship.
 Scalar offers an easy-to-use platform written in CSS, HTML, Javascript, and, predominately, PHP.
 All HTTP(s) requests, responses, and data-exchange between the browser and client is conducted via Scalar with the exception of [Cantaloupe](#cantaloupe) images.

+All page and media hosted for the Digital Piranesi project is stored within the context of Scalar's resources.
+This includes the web-server's directories and files, as well as the MySQL database used to store pages and data about the installation.

+It is advised not to access the MySQL database directly, nor to edit any of the underlying Scalar software.
+Issues ought to be reported directly to the [Github Issues page](https://github.com/anvc/scalar/issues).

 ## <span id="mirador">Mirador</span>

 [Mirador](https://projectmirador.org/) is an open-source, multi-window image viewing software designed to implement the IIIF standards and API in a browser setting.

-As seen in step \#5 of the Mirador is written in Javascript and injects dynamic-HTML using the DOM to implement the viewer.
+As seen in step \#5 of the [general layout](#general_layout), Mirador handles the reception and processing of images and metadata using the provided Manifest.
+Mirador then compiles artifacts and injects dynamic HTML into the webpage using the DOM.

 In the case of our project, Mirador is bundled with Scalar and distributed/installed as a single package.
 However, Mirador is listed here for references in case of errors or documentation needs.